Nvidia’s Q2 2021 revenues hit record $6.51B, up 68%

 Nvidia has seen a boom in both gaming and datacenter revenues as users go online during the pandemic.
 Gamers have been snatching up graphics cards to play PC games, but a shortage of semiconductors has hurt companies like Nvidia, and cryptocurrency miners are also buying up the graphics cards.

 Last year, Nvidia completed its $7 billion acquisition of Mellanox, which makes key technologies for connecting chips in datacenters.
 Mellanox revenue is included in the CPU and networking segment.
 But Nvidia is still waiting on regulatory approval for its $40 billion acquisition of Arm.
+Collette Kress, chief financial officer, said in an analyst call that the company is working on approvals, but it noted that some regulators had objected to the acquisition.

 Datacenter

 Datacenter revenues hit $2.37 billion, up 35% from a year earlier.
 Nvidia launched a variety of products in the quarter, and it said it is in 342 of the latest Top 500 supercomputers in the world.
+Nvidia said it foresees the growth rate accelerating for datacenter revenues.

 Gaming